maineffort/terraform-packer-aws-alpine/readme.md

 # Alpine with DevOps infrastructure and platform tooling

-And vim 8.2 with pluins
+And vim 8.2 with plugins